jonathanparra123/GUI_Implementation/README.txt

 *******************************************************

-Basic_GUI is a simple UI that takes user input such as names, ages, and phone numbers then stores the data in an external file that is in a folder called data.
+Basic_UI is a simple UI that takes user input such as names, ages, and phone numbers then stores the data in an external file that is in a folder called data.
 The programs also lets you